don0716/project-css-practice/README.md

 Having a solid understanding of the basics of CSS is crucial for web development.
 CSS (Cascading Style Sheets) is the language used to control the presentation and styling of web content.
 I will be going through the following with exercises in order to refresh my mind with all the CSS basics.
+For this particular understanding project, I will be making use of FIREFOX web browser.

 1. **Box Model**: Understand the CSS box model, which includes elements like margin, border, padding, and content.
 This is fundamental to understanding how elements are laid out on a web page.